 To learn more about monitors and ensure you’re getting the model most suited for your personal preference, visit our comprehensive and always up-to-date best gaming monitor buyer’s guide.

-While the LG 34GP950G is the best 34″ 3440×1440 IPS ultrawide gaming monitor available at the moment, its current price is too expensive, considering that you can buy a QD-OLED model for the same amount of money or a non-G-SYNC variant for $200 less.
+While the LG 34GP950G is one of the best 34″ 3440×1440 IPS ultrawide gaming monitors available at the moment, its current price is too expensive, considering that you can buy a QD-OLED model for around the same amount of money or a non-G-SYNC variant for $200 less.

 |Aspect Ratio||21:9 (UltraWide)|

 |Refresh Rate||144Hz (180Hz OC)|